sphinx-doc/sphinx/Doc-3k/library/stdtypes.rst

       Not all "file-like" types in Python support use as a context manager for the :keyword:`with` statement.
-If your code is intended to work with any file-like object, you can use the :func:`closing` function in the :mod:`contextlib` module instead of using the object directly.
-See section :ref:`context-closing` for details.
+If your code is intended to work with any file-like object, you can use the function :func:`contextlib.closing` instead of using the object directly.

 .. method:: file.flush()